NextFTC/NextFTC-Docs-v1/src/nextftc/hardware/drivetrain-commands/differential.md

 :::

 That's it!
-Now you are able to control your holonomic drivetrain using a gamepad.
+Now you are able to control your differential drivetrain using a gamepad.

-> [!NOTE]
-> See the [`DifferentialTankDriverControlled`](https://nextftc.dev/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-tank-driver-controlled/) and [`DifferentialArcadeDriverControlled`](https://nextftc.dev/reference/ftc/com.rowanmcalpin.nextftc.ftc.driving/-differential-arcade-driver-controlled/) references more information.